Installation with Docker

 docker service update cradle-cms --force

-Update service settings
+Update service configuration

 docker secret create settings.v2 my_new_settings.conf